 As of December 2020, GeneratePress is active on over 300,000 sites according to WordPress.org.
 It has a perfect 5-star rating on over 1,150 reviews.

 Astra is also a lightweight, multipurpose theme, weighing in at under 50 KB.
-It comes from Brainstorm Force, the same team behind a number of other popular plugins including Ultimate Addons for Gutenberg/Elementor/Beaver Builder.
+It comes from Brainstorm Force, the same team behind a number of other popular plugins including Spectra and Ultimate Addons for Gutenberg/Elementor/Beaver Builder.

 (Suggested reading: 11 Fastest WordPress Themes Based on Thorough Testing).